TaCo Tablet Control

 All TaCo pages work in either portrait or landscape.
 To switch between portrait and landscape simply tilt your tablet to a different orientation.
 (For this to work please ensure that you have not locked orientation in your tablet's settings).

-An Auto-Reconnect feature automatically reconnect tablets with the console in the event of a disconnection.
+An Auto-Reconnect feature automatically reconnects TaCo connections with the console in the event of a disconnection.

-Once a tablet has been authorised by the console once, if it loses its connection to the console and tries to reconnect within a 30-minute period of the disconnection, the tablet will automatically be reconnected to the console.
-The tablet will automatically receive the same authorisation as it had before the disconnection.
-So if the tablet was authorised to adjust sends to Aux 7 only and it loses connection, when it reconnects the tablet will automatically be re-authorised to Aux 7 only.
-The console operator can continue to mix during this process without needing to re-authorise tablets that lose connection.
+Once a TaCo device has been authorised by the console, if it loses its connection to the console and tries to reconnect within a 30-minute period of the disconnection, TaCo will automatically be reconnected to the console.
+The device will automatically receive the same authorisation as it had before the disconnection.
+So if the device was authorised to adjust sends to Aux 7 only and it loses connection, when it reconnects it will automatically be re-authorised to Aux 7 only.
+The console operator can continue to mix during this process without needing to re-authorise devices that lose connection.

-Auto-Reconnect will also work if the tablet loses connection due to battery loss.
-When the tablet is plugged into power, and TaCo is reopened, the connection to the console will be automatically restored (providing this is within the 30 minute Auto-Reconnect period).
+Auto-Reconnect will also work if the device loses connection due to battery loss.
+When the device is plugged into power, and TaCo is reopened, the connection to the console will be automatically restored (providing this is within the 30 minute Auto-Reconnect period).

-To check the connection status of a tablet go to MENU > Setup > Options > REMOTE tab.
+To check the connection status of a device go to the console's MENU > Setup > Options > REMOTE tab.